Trainer, Consultant

 Something work-related

-Tomáš joined humancraft in 2009, after a long tenure in management positions in companies in the Czech Republic and abroad.
-Thanks to his work experience, he focused on the development of human resources in the areas of communication, personality typology, leadership and optimization of internal processes.
-He enjoys working with people and being able to impart knowledge, skills and principles that lead to their further advancement.
-In addition to the aforementioned soft skills, Tomáš is an expert in the field of automotive, from production to the development of dealer networks (sales, after-sales, internal and external communications and technology).
-At the same time, they always try to prepare the trainings to suit the needs of the client, in a playful, experiential form, according to the well-known motto that “the best school is school by play”.
+Tomáš joined humancraft in 2009 after many years in management positions in companies in the Czech Republic and abroad.
+Thanks to his professional experience, he has focused on developing people in the areas of communication, personality typologies, leadership, and internal process optimization.
+He enjoys working with people and passing on knowledge, skills, and principles that help them move forward.
+In addition to these soft skills topics, Tomáš is also an expert in the automotive field — from production to the development of dealer networks, including sales, aftersales, internal and external communication, and technology.
+At the same time, he always strives to tailor his training sessions to the client’s needs, using a playful and experiential approach based on the well-known idea that the best way to learn is through play.
+That is also why he became a certified facilitator of the LEGO Serious Play method, which allows him to further develop participants’ creative potential.

 Something personal

-Thomas is a man who does not like to be bored.
-He enjoys traveling, meeting new people and experiencing new things.
-Thanks to this, he took advantage of the opportunity to work for a long time in Australia and the USA, where he gained a lot of unusual life and work experience.
-He is interested in lifestyle news, technology, especially cars, but overall everything that moves and growls.
-Tomáš believes that one does not learn anything new by oneself — in order to move further, one needs to meet new people and explore new places.
+Tomáš is someone who does not like to be bored.
+He enjoys travelling, meeting new people, and experiencing new things.
+This is also why he took the opportunity to spend longer periods of time in Australia and the United States, where he gained many unusual life and work experiences.
+He is interested in lifestyle trends and technology, especially cars — but in general, anything that moves and has an engine.
+Tomáš believes that people do not learn much new by staying in their comfort zone; to keep moving forward, they need to meet new people and discover new places.

 1) How would you describe your job in one sentence?

-I help people move on, personally and professionally, overcoming challenges and stereotypes.
+I help people move forward, both personally and professionally, overcome challenges, and break out of established patterns.

 2) What has influenced you in life, and how does it show up in your work?

-Lots of things, parents, friends, partner, people I've met and places I've visited.
-I try to pass on the good and important from my experience.
+Many things: my parents, friends, partner, the people I have met, and the places I have visited.
+I try to pass on the good and important things I have learned from my own experience.

 3) Why do you work for humancraft?

-Professionalism both outside and inside, a great bunch of people, lots of inspiration, diversity and wide scope, the opportunity to be part of interesting projects.
+Professionalism both externally and internally, a great team of people, plenty of inspiration, variety and broad scope, and the opportunity to be part of interesting projects.

 4) What has been your biggest challenge at humancraft so far?